How Do I Find a Reliable Contractor After a Loss?

 Check with your insurance company or Independent Insurance Agent on the amount of time your policy allows for repairs.
 Unless your roof is leaking, it may be best to wait until the rush after a storm is over, when your local contractors are less busy.

 - If a contractor does come to your door, don’t sign anything.

 You may be led to believe that you are just signing an estimate or a form that allows the contractor onto your property; but in many cases, it’s a binding contract that can include a cancellation clause up to 20%.

 If you have any questions about how to find a reliable contractor, ask your professional Independent Insurance Agent or contact your insurance company.
-To locate an Independent Insurance Agent near you, click here.
+To locate an Independent Insurance Agent near you, use our find an agent tool.